rayafa2005/INNOVATHON--SmartSettle/README.md

 Processing all transactions through the same channel can result in:

-* High operational costs
+• High operational costs

-* Increased delays
+• Increased delays

-* Transaction failures
+• Transaction failures

-The challenge is to **efficiently route transactions across multiple payment channels** while minimizing total cost and meeting deadline constraints.
+The challenge is to **efficiently route transactions across multiple payment channels while minimizing total processing cost and meeting deadline constraints**.

 ---

 # Proposed Solution

-SmartSettle introduces an intelligent scheduling system that routes transactions to the most appropriate payment channel based on several factors including priority, amount, and delay tolerance.
+SmartSettle introduces an intelligent routing and scheduling system that assigns transactions to the most appropriate payment channel based on several factors including priority level, transaction value, and delay tolerance.

-The system evaluates each transaction and assigns it to a processing channel that balances speed and cost while respecting system constraints.
+The system uses the **PEEL scheduling algorithm (Priority-Enhanced Earliest Deadline First with Lookahead)** to determine the optimal processing order.

+By combining priority scoring, deadline awareness, and future scheduling checks, SmartSettle ensures efficient transaction processing while minimizing delays and operational costs.

 ---